Wednesday, July 26, 2017

 Securing Neighborhoods in Medieval Damascus

-A careful look at a detailed map of Damascus reveals two superimposed cities: the first is Roman and the second is Arab-Islamic.
+A careful look at a detailed map of Damascus reveals two superimposed cities: the first is Roman, and the second is Arab-Islamic.
 This view has occasionally been debated on the following grounds:

 1. The outlines of the Islamic city had arguably been sketched under the Byzantines.